-When comparing a lo mein sauce to a chow mein sauce, another difference is in the sauce.
-In contrast, chow mein sauce is thicker and loaded with sugar.
+When comparing a lo mein sauce to a chow mein sauce, another chow mein sauce is thicker and loaded with sugar.

 However, the secret to vegan lo mein sauce is liquid smoke.
-Even though it only has a tiny amount of liquid smoke, the smoky flavor brings the rest of the ingredients together.
+Even though it only has a tiny amount of liquid smoke, the smoky flavor brings the ingredients together.

 Also note, the amount of sauce is minimal.
-Because the sauce is absorbed into the noodles, a little goes a long way.
+However, because the sauce absorbs into the noodles, a little goes a long way.

 SO, WHAT'S IN THAT VEGAN LO MEIN SAUCE?

 - Maple syrup or date syrup

 First, when stir-frying vegetables, I always stir fry in stages.
 Then, add the vegetables in the following order, and cook quickly in a hot wok or large skillet (medium-high).